imad210/sejuk-service-ops/README.md

 6. Technician uploads service proof and completes the job.
 7. Supabase stores the completion and updates the order to `Job Done`.

+## AI Integration

+- Status: Not implemented in this submission.
+- Supported AI queries: None.
+- AI limitations: This build does not include the `Operations Query Window`, structured AI query handling, or AI-generated operational summaries.
+- Scope rationale: Development time was prioritized on delivering a stable workflow for order creation, technician assignment, service completion, and proof-of-work uploads.

 ## Scripts

 - `npm run dev`